GMOD/jbrowse-components/website/docs/config/BaseLinearDisplay.md

 ## Docs

-BaseLinearDisplay is a "base" config that is extended by classes like "LinearBasicDisplay" (used for feature tracks, etc) and "LinearBareDisplay" (more stripped down than even the basic display, not commonly used)
+`BaseLinearDisplay` is a "base" config that is extended by classes like `LinearBasicDisplay` (used for feature tracks, etc) and `LinearBareDisplay` (more stripped down than even the basic display, not commonly used)

 ### BaseLinearDisplay - Identifier